 - Memory: In study after study, pregnenolone has been found to be an incredible memory enhancer.
 It has been shown to be 100 times more effective for enhanced memory as any other steroidal.
 (1)

 - Improves Brain Function: Pregnenolone is also believed to help make you smarter.
 The belief is it’s able to do this by raising levels of acetylcholine.
-When acetylcholine levels are normal, it can fight diseases like Alzheimer’s and dementia.
+When acetylcholine levels are normal, it can fight age-related memory loss.
 (2)

-- Normalizes Cholesterol: In one study, pregnenolone helped decrease subjects’ total average cholesterol levels from 263.5 mg/dL to 187.9 mg/dL, suggesting that balanced hormone levels may stabilize the body’s production of excess cholesterol.
+- Normalizes Cholesterol: In one study, pregnenolone helped decrease subjects’ total average cholesterol levels from 263.5 mg/dL to 187.9 mg/dL, suggesting that balanced hormone levels may keep the body’s production of cholesterol stabilized.
 (3)

 - Battles PMS: Women who suffer from PMS will be relieved to know that pregnenolone can help alleviate symptoms associated with PMS and menopause.
 Expect to see a reduction in hot flashes and an increased sex drive.
 (4)